nikitaopravin/nikitaopravin/README.md

 ## Hello, everyone! 👋
 I'm **Data Scientist** with technical IT education and experience in building **machine learning** models, building **neural networks** for business tasks.

 I enjoy learning new technology and would love to contribute to more Open Source projects.
-I mainly use **Python** language and work with **Pandas, Numpy, PyTorch, Streamlit** and it's interesting to experiment with new libraries.
+I mainly use **Python** language and work with **Pandas, Numpy, PyTorch, Streamlit** and it's interesting to experiment with new libraries!

 ## You can contact me here:
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](https://www.opravinnikita@gmail.com)